-Inslee: Pfizer coronavirus vaccine gets western states’ blessing
+Pfizer COVID-19 vaccine gets western states’ blessing: ‘We are ready to go,’ Inslee says

-As the first doses of coronavirus vaccine began to ship across the United States, Gov. Jay Inslee on Sunday announced that the Pfizer-BioNTech vaccine had won the approval of an independent group of scientists in western states, paving the way for some Washington residents, mostly health care workers, to receive inoculations starting as soon as Tuesday.
+As the first doses of COVID-19 vaccine began to ship across the United States, Gov. Jay Inslee on Sunday announced that the Pfizer-BioNTech vaccine had won the approval of an independent group of scientists in western states, paving the way for some Washington residents, mostly health care workers, to receive inoculations.

+“We are ready to go.
+We believe that we can take our first shipments hopefully tomorrow and the first vaccinations start in our state safely as early as Tuesday,” Inslee said during a Sunday news conference.

-Inslee said the 17-member COVID Vaccine Scientific Safety Review Workgroup “gave their unanimous recommendation” to their states’ governors Sunday morning.
+The 17-member COVID Vaccine Scientific Safety Review Workgroup “gave their unanimous recommendation” to their states’ governors Sunday morning, Inslee said.

-“I am extremely confident Washingtonians can begin to use this vaccine in a safe fashion,” Inslee said in a Sunday news conference.
+“I am extremely confident Washingtonians can begin to use this vaccine in a safe fashion,” he said, adding that would receive the vaccine, himself, when it was his turn.

 The independent COVID Vaccine Scientific Safety Review Workgroup was designed to add an additional layer of assurance vaccines approved for COVID-19 are safe and effective.
 Inslee in October joined the governors of California, Nevada and Oregon in appointing experts to the panel.

 The group formed in response to some people’s concerns about the pace of vaccine development and critics’ concerns that the White House was pushing an aggressive timeline on vaccines for political reasons, rather than following science.